ac-rad/franka_arm_infra/README.md

 ```
 sudo docker-compose --no-recreate -f docker/workstation_computer/docker-compose-gui.yml up
 ```

-or
+If `--no-recreate` flag is not available, you can omit it for the first run.
+After the second run, use
 ```
 sudo docker-compose -f docker/workstation_computer/docker-compose-gui.yml start
 ```
-and when you are done with the container, run
+When you are done with the container, run
 ```
 sudo docker-compose -f docker/workstation_computer/docker-compose-gui.yml stop
 ```